 The American Express Business Gold Card is one of the best business cards in the industry.
 This card is primarily for business owners who have heavy spend in its bonus categories.
 Business owners who want a charge card instead of a revolving credit card will also like this card.

 I originally got this card to earn points on advertising expenses for a short-lived bookkeeping business.
-After getting my first client, I realized that bookkeeping was not for me.
+But I realized that bookkeeping was not for me after getting my first client.
 I also found that the categories were no longer suitable for me when I closed the business and started Play Your Cards Right.